DrZlo13/huimk/README.md

-# Hardware interface mockup kit
+# Hardware user interface mockup kit

 This is a project based on js framework [Svelte](https://svelte.dev).
 It provide "hardware ui emulation" components kit for fast idea prototyping and sharing.
 [More info (RU)](https://telegra.ph/Hardware-User-Interface-Mockup-Kit-04-15).